Santikos Micronaut Center

 The Micronauts mission begins the moment they enter the space, with teachers briefing student teams on their mission and launch preparation.
 The simulated launch experience sets the sky-high expectations for the mission as the young astronauts dock at the International Space Station and undergo decontamination before enter the laboratory environment in space.
 Under the direction of the “Mission Commander”, Micronauts proceed to one of a dozen workstations with parent and teacher volunteers to complete their research and launch an important satellite to study the Earth from Space.
 At the completion of their mission, the Micronaut crew returns safely to earth ready to challenge new horizons.

 In 2020, San Antonio College began its revitalization project with the construction of a new multilevel parking complex and San Antonio College’s accredited Early Childhood Center.
-After improvement are made to San Pedro Avenue, the new garage and campus entry are expected to open early in 2021.
+The new garage and campus entry opened in 2021.
 Phase two of the project will include the nationally certified SAC Early Childhood Center and the initial development of the new Santikos MicronautTM Center.
 The new opening date for the Santikos Micronaut Center is Fall 2022.